magnesj/ResInsight/docs/Formations.md

 B-3H; Fname 4; UNKNOWN; G;1; ; ;3440;3340;-2060;2010;
 ```

-The file must have the columns "Well name", "Surface name" and "MD" to be regarded as a Well Path Formation Names file.
-All other columns will be ignorded.
+The file must have the columns "Well name", "Surface name" (i.e. formation name) and "MD" (i.e. measured depth) to be regarded as a Well Path Formation Names file.
+They can be listed in any order, and all other columns will be ignorded.